mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

               laissez-faire fueled the nation's swing to the political right and the updated racism, economic stringency, and vindictiveness of the U.S. social policy.
-      - type: highlight
-        text: "This illuminating podcast episode from NPR's *Hidden Brain* uses research from Brian F. Schaffner, author of *Campaign Finance and Political Polarization*, explores the paradox of our passion for politics: we're more informed than ever, but many of us are also less politically active."
-      - type: podcast
-        embed_code: <iframe src="https://www.npr.org/player/embed/804612601/804623175"
-          width="100%" height="290" frameborder="0" scrolling="no" title="NPR
-          embedded audio player"></iframe>
       - type: quote_slider
         book: Muslims in a Post-9/11 America
         quote: